rare-moth/single-page-apps/CONTRIBUTING.md

 Project ideas: todo list, memory card game, photo gallery, calculator, clock, form validator

 2. A project must have a **README.md** file outlining:
-- what the application does
+- description of App (what is it for?)
-- what technology was used
+- brief outline of stack (tech used)
-- setting up instructions
+- setting up instructions (npm install, etc.)

-*Happy coding, and long live open source* 👩‍💻 :unicorn:
+*Happy coding, long live open source* 🖖 👩‍💻 :unicorn:

 ## Contributors
 @soosa